syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/transformation.md

 ## Rotation Angle

-The Rotation Angle property in the SfCarousel control is used to rotate all the items to a specified angle.
+The `RotationAngle` property in the SfCarousel control is used to rotate all the items to a specified angle.
 If the angle value is positive, then the rotation is in the clockwise direction.
 If the angle value is negative, the rotation is in the counterclockwise direction.

 {% highlight C# %}